Climate change, do we care?

 Throughout this process, I realised that waste creation’s primary antagonist and facilitator was the existing ‘linear’ model for designing and producing furniture.

-But, in December 2020, my time at WeWork ended when I was part of one of the many redundancy rounds.
+But in December 2020, my time at WeWork ended when I was part of one of the many redundancy rounds.
 It wasn’t a complete shock then, as the company underwent many changes from the top down.
-It ended an unforgettable 7 years with the company, where I travelled the world and became a much better designer, growing through constant iteration.
+It ended an unforgettable seven years with the company, during which I travelled the world and became a much better designer, growing through constant iteration.

 Before leaving, I was able to lay the foundation for the new collection, develop the design strategy and help set up sourcing partners across the globe who could produce the collection — One of those supplier partners in the EU was Carel Woodworks (Arbore) who I’ve since partnered with to launch my first furniture collection this summer.